Sama-Bajau: Oral traditions

+A second version of the oral stories is told among the Bajau Kubang of Semporna where two siblings named Haklum Nuzum and Salingayah Bungsu from Sulu compete in a boat race to marry a beautiful princess from Johor Sultanate.
+The boat race was held by Sultan Mahalikul Alam of Johor where the brothers need to sail all the way to Pulau Angsa which is located near the coast of Johor.
+During the race, the boat sailed by Salingayah Bungsu broke, which led to his defeat.
+He then promised to not return to Johor and continue his journey all the way to "Sambuanga" (Zamboanga) in southern Philippines where he married a woman and was blessed with a son and daughter later on.
+It was believed that his children committed the act of incest which led to him leaving them and sailing to "Omaral" (Omadal Island) out of shame.
+On the island, his descendants continue to spread and eventually moved to Bum-Bum Island which is located beside mainland Semporna and the place where they gather is named "Kubang" which means "assemble or gather".
+This migration from Omadal Island to Bum-Bum island caused them to lose their nomadic culture and identity which led to the creation of a new Sama-Bajau sub-ethnic group called Bajau Kubang, Bajau Darat (land Bajau) or Bajau Sampulna (Semporna).

 Among the Indonesian Sama-Bajau, on the other hand, their oral histories place more importance on the relationship of the Sama-Bajau with the Sultanate of Gowa rather than Johor.
 The various versions of their origin myth tell about a royal princess who was washed away by a flood.
 She was found and eventually married a king or a prince of Gowa.
 Their offspring then allegedly became the ancestors of the Indonesian Sama-Bajau.

 However, there are other versions that are more mythological and do not mention a princess.
 Among the Philippine Sama-Bajau, for example, there is a myth that claims that the Sama-Bajau were accidentally towed into what is now Zamboanga by a giant stingray.
 Incidentally, the native pre-Hispanic name of Zamboanga City is "Samboangan" (literally "mooring place"), which was derived from the Sinama word for a mooring pole, sambuang or samboang.